caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

 **freq_to_vel**
 --------------------------------------------------

-  Convert the spectral axis' header keys of the HI cube from frequency to velocity in the radio definition, v=c(1-obsfreq/restfreq).
+  Convert the spectral axis' header keys of the line cube from frequency to velocity in the radio definition, v=c(1-obsfreq/restfreq).
 No change of spectra reference frame is performed.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute conversion.
+    Execute segment freq_to_vel.

   **reverse**